NotSoSeriouss/nvim-config/README.md

 1. Make sure you have Neovim installed on your system.
 2. Clone this repository to your Neovim configuration directory (usually `~/.config/nvim/`).
-3. Install the required plugins using your preferred package manager (e.g., `:PackerInstall` for `packer.nvim`).
-4. Configure any additional settings or key mappings as desired.
-5. Enjoy your enhanced Neovim experience!

 ## Feedback and Contributions